-Parents/guardians must inform the school if your child has a concussion or is experiencing symptoms of a concussion.
+Please inform the school if your child has a concussion or is experiencing symptoms of a concussion.
 You will be contacted by school staff if your child has a suspected concussion.

 For more information, see the Student Health Supports Policy and related procedures.
+Information and resources are also available through Holland Bloorview Kids Rehabilitation Centre at www.hollandbloorview.ca/SchoolFirst.